tiwillia/OriginScaleTesting/README.md

     	Be verbose with output.
 ```

+Note that this test requires a template be provided.
+An example template has been provided titled 'Master-template_example.json'

 ###Node-PodWatcher.go
   The purpose of this script is to determine possible pod limits for a node and to determine the difference in time pods take to create depending on how many pods a node currently has.
 This script is a derivitive of the `Master-etcd-scale.go`.
 There is no concurrency.
 Instead, templates will be created one-at-a-time.
 Pods created by each template will be watched in etcd.
 The time it takes for the pod to go from being created in etcd until it is in RUNNING state is recorded.